lfrank01/CircuitPython/README.md

 On Chromebook, I am using Caret for code and Beagle Term for a serial monitor.
 On PC, I will probbaly use Atom.io.

 I am using a Metro Express to perform my code.
-The Metro Express is a handy Arduino-like-machine, but it runs Circuit Python instead of C++.
+The Metro Express is a handy Arduino-like-machine.
+It runs Circuit Python instead of C++.

 ![Metro Express](/Hello_CircuitPython/Luke-Engineering_III-Metro_Express.jpg)